Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Introduction

 The remainder of this paper is organized as follows.
 In Sec.
 II, we introduce the metric of a Schwarzschild spacetime embedded in a Dehnen-type dark matter halo and derive the geodesic equations for timelike particles.
 Sec.
 III is dedicated to the study of the effective potential for timelike particles within the target spacetime.
 In Sec.
 IV, we present the strictly closed rational orbits and the numerical scheme employed to obtain them, with particular emphasis on their initial conditions.
 Sec.
-V provides our primary results, including closed rational orbits of various configurations, precessing orbits, and their corresponding gravitational wave signals and light curves; we further discuss the potential correlations among orbital morphologies, multi-messenger signatures, and spacetime parameters.
+V provides our primary results, including closed rational orbits of various configurations, irrational orbits, and their corresponding gravitational wave signals and light curves; we further discuss the potential correlations among orbital morphologies, multi-messenger signatures, and spacetime parameters.
 Finally, we summarize our findings and present our conclusions.
 Throughout this paper, we adopt geometric units in which the black hole mass $M$, the gravitational constant $G$, and the speed of light $c$ are all set to unity ($M=G=c=1$).
+These physical units are explicitly restored only when evaluating the observational significance of the gravitational wave signals and light curves.